carlosfrias/apigee-edge-opdk/README.md

-# Apigee OPDK Roles
+# Apigee OPDK and BaaS Roles

-This repository contains a set of Ansible roles that are used to install, configure and manage Apigee OPDK instances.
+This repository contains a set of Ansible roles that are used to install, configure and manage Apigee OPDK and BaaS instances.
+These roles provide an automated installation process for Apigee Edge Private Cloud and Apgiee BaaS Private Cloud.
+The automated installatin process consists of the orchestration of the installation across an arbitrarily sized data center.

 # Functionality Available
 The Apigee OPDK Roles enable you to manage the installation and configuration the OPDK.
 The following is a list of